-- · maintaining a minimum coverage of interest expense; - maintaining debt leverage below specified levels; - maintaining a minimum level of consolidated EBITDA; - maintaining a minimum level of liquidity; and - · limiting capital expenditures under specified thresholds.
+- maintaining a minimum coverage of interest expense; - maintaining debt leverage below specified levels; - maintaining a minimum level of consolidated EBITDA; - maintaining a minimum level of liquidity; and - limiting capital expenditures under specified thresholds.

 On April 19, 2007, Moody's Investor Service, Inc. downgraded the ratings on our indebtedness.
+Additionally, on October 16, 2008, Standard & Poor's downgraded the rating on our indebtedness.
 We may experience additional downgrades in our debt ratings, which may make it more difficult for us to obtain favorable interest rates and other terms on any new debt we may choose to incur in the future, including any new debt we may incur to refinance existing indebtedness.
-In the event any ratings downgrades are significant, we may choose not to incur new debt or refinance existing debt if we are unable to incur or refinance such debt at favorable interest rates or on favorable terms.
+In the event any ratings downgrades are significant, we may choose not to, or we may not be able to, incur new debt or refinance existing debt at favorable interest rates, on favorable terms, or at all.

 Capital Expenditures.
-For the six months ended June 29, 2008, capital expenditures were \$21.2 million, a \$3.8 million or 15.1% decrease from \$25.0 million for the six months ended July 1, 2007.
+For the nine months ended September 28, 2008, capital expenditures were \$25.9 million, a \$39.0 million or 60.2% decrease from \$64.9 million for the nine months ended September 30, 2007.

 Future Financing Activities.
 Our primary future capital requirements on a recurring basis will be funding research and development and capital expenditures, meeting required debt payments and funding working capital needs.
-We anticipate that our operating cash flows and available borrowings, if any, under our senior secured credit facility, will be sufficient to meet these capital requirements for the foreseeable future.
-We may from time to time also incur additional debt.
+Our operating cash flows and available borrowings under our senior secured credit facility may not be sufficient to meet these capital requirements.

-We may need to incur additional debt or issue equity to make strategic acquisitions of investments.
+In light of the current volatility and disruption in the capital and credit markets, we may be unable to service our indebtedness and may need additional capital in the future.
+Such capital may not be available on acceptable terms or at all.
+In addition, we may need to incur additional debt or issue equity to make strategic acquisitions of investments.
 There can be no assurance that any such financing will be available to us on acceptable terms, or that such financing will be available at all.
 Our senior secured credit facility and the indentures governing our notes restrict our ability to incur additional debt.